gruxie/ai_lab_2025/workshop_1/iot_trust/hyp_gen_iot.md

 # Research Assumptions and Hypotheses Generation

 ## Task Overview
-As an experienced qualitative researcher, analyze the bibliography and research findings from the previous step to generate research assumptions and testable hypotheses focused on improving web app navigation for TangoDjango framework.
+As an experienced qualitative researcher, analyze the bibliography and research findings from the previous step to generate research assumptions and testable hypotheses for my research qeustion.

 ## Process Instructions
 This is a two-phase task: